• 9 mins read

 This method is implemented in Code only for functions for which the condition is true:

-where Random is a random value of the argument fR(Random) is a function compensating the random component in general or in a strictly defined range of operating values of the System.
+where Random is a random argument offset value, so that fR(Randomx) is a function compensating the random component in general or in a strictly defined range of operating values of the System.

-Duplicating the critical function - f(x) using the "random component" method is presented.
+Duplicating the critical function f(x) using the Random Component method is shown below:

 fig5

 Figure 5.
-Model of duplication model with random component
+Model of Random Component duplication method

 Duplication Over Time Method